SwissDataScienceCenter/renku-gateway/README.rst

 The Renku API gateway connects the different Renku clients to the various Renku backend services (GitLab, Renku components etc).
 It consists of two parts: a traefik reverse-proxy (gateway) and a flask application acting predominantly as traefik forward-auth middleware (gateway-auth).

 Developing the gateway-auth component
 -------------------------------------
 The renku gateway-auth component is best developped in the context of a full renku deployment.
 In order to get an instance of Renku up and running, clone the main Renku repository and follow these instructions_.

 .. _instructions: https://renku.readthedocs.io/en/latest/developer/setup.html

 Once you have an instance of Renku running, you could modify the gateway code, build the image, re-build the chart, redeploy, etc...
 This will make for a poor development experience with very long feedback cycles.

 Instead we recommend intercepting traffic to the gateway-auth component and routing it to your local machine through telepresence_ (note that currently you MUST use version 2.4.X, mac users see in particular tele-troubleshooting_).
-Once telepresence is installed, create a python environment and install the necessary python dependencies by running :code:`pipenv install --dev`.
+Once telepresence is installed, create a python environment and install the necessary python dependencies by running :code:`poetry install`.
 Then, create a telepresence intercept using the dedicated :code:`./telepresence-intercept.sh` script and follow the instructions.
 This will forward all requests to the gateway-auth service deployed in the cluster to a flask development server running on your local machine (with hot reloading, etc).
 You can now use your favourite IDE and develop the component completely locally.
 Stopping the development server through :code:`ctrl-C` and then stopping the shell process invoked with the intercept by typing :code:`exit` will terminate the intercept.

 .. _telepresence: https://www.telepresence.io/docs/v2.4/quick-start/